Contact Us

 Aside from that, applicants whose visa was approved must pay the USCIS immigrant fee, which is $220.
 This fee must be paid before entering the USA.

-Other expenses on an employment-based visa to the USA include medical examination, vaccination, and healthcare coverage.
+Other expenses on an employment-based visa to the USA include costs for medical examination and vaccination and healthcare coverage.

 Visa interview.
 Once the National Visa Center determines that an applicant’s file has all the required documents and fees, they schedule an interview appointment for the candidate.
 The applicant receives the interview invitation by email.

-The National Visa Center sends the applicant’s file to the US Embassy or Consulate, where the interview will be held.
-Visa candidates may be requested to bring additional documents for the interview, as well as their valid passports.
+The National Visa Center sends the applicant’s file to the U.S. Embassy or Consulate where the interview will be held.
+Visa candidates may be requested to bring additional documents for the interview, as well as their valid passport.

-At the embassy, the consular officer will interview the applicant and ask them to submit their biometric data.
-Typically, the applicant receives their original documents and translations back during the interview.
+At the embassy, the applicant will be interviewed by the consular officer and asked to submit their biometric data.
+Typically, the applicant receives their original documents and translations back at the time of the interview.

 After the visa is approved: important things to remember